 The prevalence of PGAD is still unknown (Klifto & Dellon, 2019), but it is believed to affect approximately 1% of women (Garvey et al., 2009).

 Klifto & Dellon (2019) report that causes of PGAD can be a combination of vascular, neurological, pharmacological, and psychological.

-Nerve entrapment of the pudendal nerve can contribute to PGAD and is a primary treatment focus when seeking pelvic floor physical or occupational therapy.
+Nerve entrapment of the pudendal nerve can contribute to PGAD and is a primary treatment focus when seeking pelvic floor physical therapy.

 General Treatment of PGAD

 As of the publishing date of this blog, there are currently no Food and Drug Administration (FDA)- approved evidenced-based treatments for PGAD.